Near Optimal Alphabet-Soundness Tradeoff PCPs: The Composed PCP Construction

 Substituting $H_{U_2} = A + B$ into the original equation yields

 and as $A \subset H_{U_1} + H_{U_3}$ we get $L_1 + H_{U_1} + H_{U_3} + B = L_3 + H_{U_1} + H_{U_3} + B$.
 Using~\eqref{eq:transitivity} it follows that

 \end{proof} By~\cref{lm: transitive} the relation $\sim$ is an equivalence relation, so we may partition $\mathcal{A}$ into equivalence classes.
 We denote the equivalence class of a vertex $L\oplus H_U$ by $[L \oplus H_U]$.
-We often refer to each equivalence class as a clique, the use the partition $\mathcal{A}$ into cliques:
+We often refer to each equivalence class as a clique because this relation partitions $\mathcal{A}$ into cliques:

 The actual number of cliques, $m$, will not be important, but it is clear that such a number exists.
 The edges of our graph will be between vertices $L\oplus H_U$ and $R$ if there exists $L'\oplus H_{U'}\in [L\oplus H_U]$ such that $L'\supseteq R$.
 The edges will be weighted according to a sampling process that we describe in the next section, which also defines the constraints on $\Psi$.
 For future reference, the following lemma will be helpful in defining the constraints: